-Before you start developing a new content strategy for digital signage, make sure that your existing materials are optimized.
+Before you start developing a new content strategy for digital signage, make sure that you optimize your existing materials.
 For example, digital menu boards in restaurants won’t provide many benefits if the content templates aren’t strategically designed to draw attention to high markup items and special offers.
-Similarly, all the content planning in the world won’t matter if your digital display devices aren’t placed in optimal areas for content distribution.
+Similarly, all the content planning in the world won’t matter if you don’t place your digital display devices in optimal areas for content distribution.

 This “pre-creation” stage of digital signage content sets the foundation for everything to come.
 Assessing the health of your current content strategy will not only improve the value of the content you’ve already created but will guarantee that the new marketing strategies you employ will provide value over time.

 With the above questions answered, organizations can begin using what they learned to develop fresh content for digital signage.
-This should be based on a framework that has outlined the overall strategy for the digital signage content, the target audience for each piece of material, and the steps needed to get it in front of viewers.
+They should base this on a framework that has outlined the overall strategy for the digital signage content, the target audience for each piece of material, and the necessary steps to get it in front of viewers.

-The idea here is to take the information above—the answers to our three questions—and use that data to determine what content is at your disposal and what needs to be created to achieve the desired results.
+The idea here is to take the information above—the answers to our three questions—and use that data to determine what content is at your disposal and what you need to create to achieve the desired results.

-Of course, market research will need to be done here to determine what pain points the target audience is facing.
+Of course, market research is necessary here to determine what pain points the target audience is facing.
 This will provide valuable insight into what types of material will best drive action:

 This data is where topic brainstorming and content ideation begins.
 Content marketing excels at direct promotion of goods and services, and this research allows brands to directly address the needs of their specific markets.

-For example, a hotel’s basic digital signage content strategy may be aimed at upselling room packages, describing available services, or educating guests about nearby events.
-However, if that hotel performs market research via online channels and customer feedback, they may learn that a common challenge faced by guests is finding affordable transportation after check-in.
+For example, a hotel may aim its basic digital signage content strategy at upselling room packages, describing available services, or educating guests about nearby events.
+However, if that hotel performs market research via online channels and customer feedback, they may learn that a common challenge their guests face is finding affordable transportation after check-in.

-With this knowledge, the hotel can leverage their digital signage to advertise their transportation schedules and concierge services, including partnerships with local taxis, Uber, Lyft, or public transit shuttles.
-This type of information can be easily incorporated into a digital template and will provide direct value to those who view it.
+With this knowledge, the hotel can leverage their digital signage to advertise their transportation schedules and concierge services.
+These include partnerships with local taxis, Uber, Lyft, or public transit shuttles.
+Hotels can easily incorporate this type of information into a digital template and provide direct value to those who view it.

-The same methodology can be applied to any industry employing content marketing via digital signage.
+Any industry employing content marketing via digital signage can use the same methodology.
 Backed by this ongoing research, brands will have plenty of options for their digital content templates.

 With a stockpile of relevant topic ideas at the ready, organizations can begin work on step three: The content distribution strategy.
 This step entails how to present your content for digital signage most effectively to your audience.
-Of course, this means ensuring that all physical signage devices are located in optimal locations where they’ll be seen by users, but the decisions don’t stop there:
+Of course, this means ensuring that all physical signage devices are in optimal locations where users will see them.
+But, the decisions don’t stop there:

 There are numerous aspects to consider in this phase.
-Each piece of content must be optimized for the screen displaying it.
+Organizations should optimize each piece of content for the screen displaying it.
 The text has to be clear, concise, and easy to take in at a glance.
 Images must be visually balanced with on-screen copy.
 Transitions from one screen to the next should be structured and organized.

 These design considerations can be challenging to bring to life; businesses that are unsure of where to begin can look for free digital signage templates to get them started in the process.